 Have you ever encountered LG Tv not connecting to WiFi while surfing the internet on the Smart Tv?
 Well, it seems the problem occurred on the Tv due to both software and hardware failure.
 Although WiFi not connecting issue looks annoying but it can be easily fixable.

 If your LG Smart Tv is unable to connect to the WiFi and keeps disconnecting from the Wi-Fi.
-In this guide, we’ll try to solve the error and then make LG tv able to connect the WIFI successfully.
+In this guide, we’ll try to solve the error and then make LG tv able to connect to the WIFI successfully.

 LG Tv not connecting to WIFI issue occurs therefore you won’t be able to access the content that is available online.
 However, the quick solution for LG Tv not connecting to Wifi is switching to a wired connection.